Qualitative Concurrent Stochastic Games with Imperfect Information: B uchi Objectives

-From Lemma~\ref{lemma:coBuchi1.5} and extra intermediate results we derive our main result.
-Again, the key idea is to prove that the strategy that plays randomly inside the almost-surely winning region is an almost-surely winning strategy. \begin{theorem} For any B\"uchi concurrent game with imperfect information, one can decide, in doubly exponential time, whether \Eve has an almost-surely winning strategy.
-If \Eve has such a strategy then she has a knowledge-based uniform memoryless strategy, and such a strategy can be effectively constructed.
-The doubly exponential time complexity bound is optimal. \end{theorem}
+We now turn to the proof of Theorem \ref{theo:buchi}.
+Again, the key idea is to prove that the strategy that plays randomly inside the almost-surely winning region is an almost-surely winning strategy.